What Is a Document Scanner and What Does It Do?

 • You don’t have time—or want higher quality results.

-For large jobs, outsourcing to a professional digitizing service like America’s best bulk document scanning provider is often faster, more affordable per page, and much more reliable than doing it yourself.
+For large jobs, outsourcing to a professional digitizing service like Heirloom is often faster, more affordable per page, and much more reliable than doing it yourself.
+Heirloom, a veteran owned & operated small business, scans documents by the pound!

 How Much Does Document Scanning Cost?